|Nutrition Facts (per serving)|

 How to Store

-- Refrigerate sliced and cut-up leftover turkey in shallow, airtight containers for up to 4 days.
+- Refrigerate sliced and cut-up leftover turkey in shallow, airtight containers for up to four days.

-- To freeze, transfer turkey pieces or slices to a zip-close freezer bag and freeze for up to 3 months.
+- To freeze, transfer turkey pieces or slices to a zip-close freezer bag and freeze for up to three months.

 - To reheat leftover sliced turkey, arrange the slices in a baking dish.
 Add about 1/4-inch of turkey or chicken broth, dot with butter, and cover tightly with foil.
 Roast in a preheated 350 F oven for about 30 minutes, or until hot.
 The minimum safe temperature for leftovers is 165 F.

 - Use leftovers to make open-face turkey and gravy sandwiches, Kentucky hot browns, turkey and rice casserole, turkey divan, or add leftover turkey to pasta dishes.

 One way to ensure an evenly cooked, moist bird is by flattening—or spatchcocking—it.
 By flattening the turkey, the legs cook to the ideal temperature along with the breast.